 You must meet the admission requirements of the Toulouse Graduate School® and the following program requirements:

 Satisfying these criteria does not guarantee admission to the doctoral program.
 All documents undergo a stringent review process.
 The director of Ph.D. programs and research will notify you if you have been accepted into the program.

 Certifications demonstrate a set of knowledge, skills and abilities.
 While not a program requirement, faculty members recommend earning one or several of the following certifications to enhance your competitive position in the job market:

 Our college and department award several competitive scholarships to help you pursue your education.
 The award amounts vary based on funding.
-More information about these scholarships is at the College of Business website.
+More information about these scholarships is available at the College of Business scholarships page.

 Teaching and research assistantships may be available.
 For information on availability, contact the department by email or call 940-565-3050.
 Information about other financial assistance programs is at the Financial Aid website.

 John Baen, Professor; Ph.D., Texas A&M University.
 Oil and gas leases and litigation; urban mineral management; natural disaster impacts on real estate markets.